s1j1k/diffusion-dialogue/README.md

 ### Transformer Model

 The transformer model used in this project is defined in `transformer_model.py`.
-It is called within the main script to handle the transformation tasks.
+It is called within the main script to handle the attention mechanism.

 ### Diffusion Model